isomorphic-software/smartclient-docs/classes/SetTitleTask.md

 *Inherits from:* [ComponentTask](ComponentTask.md#class-componenttask)

 ### Description
-Sets the title of a tab, section, window, label, button, form control or facet chart.
+Sets the title of a tab, section, window, label, button or form control.

-For a label, button, window, or chart the [componentId](ComponentTask.md#attr-componenttaskcomponentid) specifies everything necessary to identify the target.
+For a label, button or window the [componentId](ComponentTask.md#attr-componenttaskcomponentid) specifies everything necessary to identify the target.

 For a tab, section or form control more information is needed.
 The [componentId](ComponentTask.md#attr-componenttaskcomponentid) identifies the container (i.e. TabSet, SectionStack or DynamicForm) and the individual component is specified as: